jenkinsci/winstone/README.md

        --httpPort               = set the http listening port. -1 to disable, Default is 8080 --httpListenAddress      = set the http listening address.
-Default is all interfaces --httpKeepAliveTimeout   = how long idle HTTP keep-alive connections are kept around (in ms; default 30000)?
+Default is all interfaces --httpUnixDomainPath     = set the http unix domain path.
+Default is no path --httpKeepAliveTimeout   = how long idle HTTP keep-alive connections are kept around (in ms; default 30000)?
        --httpsPort              = set the https listening port. -1 to disable, Default is disabled --httpsListenAddress     = set the https listening address.
 Default is all interfaces